-G-spot: The shorter term for the “Grafenberg” Spot.
+G-spot: This is short for the “Grafenberg” Spot.
 It is an area about two knuckles’ length down from the bellybutton inside the vagina that can produce intense sexual pleasure in some people when stimulated.
 This can also cause some folks to ejaculate.

 - Note: Not everyone finds this pleasurable!

-Gender Expression: How someone chooses to outwardly express their gender identity through clothing, dress, haircut, voice and other physical characteristics.
+Gender Expression: How someone chooses to outwardly express their gender identity through clothing, dress, haircut, voice, and other characteristics.

-Gender Neutral: When the gender of a person or something that can be used by people is not specified or could apply to people of any gender.
+Gender-Neutral: This describes a term or thing that is not specifically gendered.
 For example, the terms “spouse” and “partner” are gender-neutral alternatives to the gender-specific words “husband” and “wife.”
-Public restrooms that do not have the label “men’s room” or “women’s room” are gender neutral and can be used by a person of any gender.
+Public restrooms that do not have the label “men’s room” or “women’s room” are gender-neutral and can be used by a person of any gender.

-Genderqueer: A way of describing one’s gender that does not include the current terms of man, woman or transgender.
-Some people have taken back the negativity of the term queer because they don’t feel the categories of sexual orientation describe accurately who they are; Similarly, someone who identifies as “genderqueer” may not feel like the terms man, woman or transgender accurately reflect how they feel.
+Genderqueer: A way of describing one’s gender that does not include the current definitions of “man,” or “woman.”
+Some people have taken back the negativity of the term queer because they don’t feel the categories of sexual orientation describe accurately who they are.
+Similarly, someone who identifies as “genderqueer” may not feel like the terms man or woman accurately reflect how they feel.

-Genital Warts: A sexually transmitted disease caused by the Human Papilloma Virus (HPV) that causes small, painless, flesh-colored bumps that often look like small cauliflowers around and in the genitals, anus and/or mouth.
+Genital Warts: A sexually transmitted infection caused by the Human Papilloma Virus (HPV).
+Certain strains of HPV can cause small, painless, flesh-colored bumps that often look like small cauliflowers around and in the genitals, anus, and/or mouth.

-Genitals: The external sexual and reproductive organs; the vagina, labia, clitoris, penis and scrotum.
+Genitals: The external sexual and reproductive organs; the vagina, vulva, labia, clitoris, penis, and scrotum.